Cloud infrastructure vendors begin responding to chip kernel vulnerability

 Several cloud vendors began responding to the chip kernel vulnerability that has the industry reeling today.
 Each Infrastructure as a Service vendor clearly has a stake here because each one is selling CPU cycles on their platforms.

-TechCrunch sent a request for comment to six major cloud vendors including AWS, Microsoft, Google, IBM, Rackspace and DigitalOcean.
+TechCrunch sent a request for comment to six major cloud vendors, including AWS, Microsoft, Google, IBM, Rackspace and DigitalOcean.
 At the time of publication, we had heard directly from three of the companies: Microsoft, Rackspace and DigitalOcean.
-In the case of Google, we learned their response indirectly through a published blog post.
-We have not yet heard from AWS or IBM.
+In the case of Google and AWS, we learned their response indirectly through published blog posts.
+We have not yet heard from IBM.

 Microsoft